tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 - **Debugging:** Test, review, and debug any AI-generated code thoroughly before submitting.

 The goal is to celebrate your problem-solving and programming skills.
 AI is a tool to assist—not a replacement for your own creativity and judgment.

-### Testing and Debugging
-- Before the tournament, it’s recommended to **test your algorithm** using the game setup provided.
-- If there are errors in the final submission, the player will be notified, and a chance to **fix the issue** may be provided before the match begins - up to one day after the deadline.

-### Algorithm Safety
-- If an algorithm **crashes or behaves incorrectly** (e.g., infinite loops or inconsistent rules), the snake will be **disqualified** from the round unless proven to be a technical fault unrelated to the submitted algorithm.

-### Code Submission Deadline
-- All algorithm submissions **must be received before the final tournament starts**.
-- **Late submissions will not be accepted**, and players will be disqualified.

 ## Competition Timeline
 - 👩🏾‍💻 Coding Begins: May 25th @ 3pm